Jenes-Sonkar/-Doctor-Appointment-Scheduling-System./Readme.md

 Copy the Production URL

-Paste it in .env → N8N_WEBHOOK_URL
+Paste it in .env as N8N_WEBHOOK_URL

 Add a Google Calendar Node